 4. Seats which are not adequately secured to the vehicle.

 7. INTERIOR OF VEHICLE cont'd

 - 7.7.
-Check the operation of the interior light within the vehicle, both the manual switch and the door operated switches. - 7.8 Examine the interior rear view mirror and ensure that it is securely fixed. - 7.9 Check the operation of the heater/windscreen demister to ensure that it is in satisfactory working order. - 7.10 Examine the clutch and brake pedal rubbers for signs of excessive wear. - 7.11 Check the operation of all window winders ensuring that they allow all windows to be fully lowered and raised easily. - A.12 Check the operation of all door release catches to ensure that doors can be opened easily from within the vehicle. - to rear doors are in working order.
+Check the operation of the interior light within the vehicle, both the manual switch and the door operated switches. - 7.8 Examine the interior rear view mirror and ensure that it is securely fixed. - 7.9 Check the operation of the heater/windscreen demister to ensure that it is in satisfactory working order. - 7.10 Examine the clutch and brake pedal rubbers for signs of excessive wear. - 7.11 Check the operation of all window winders ensuring that they allow all windows to be fully lowered and raised easily. - 7.12 Check the operation of all door release catches to ensure that doors can be opened easily from within the vehicle. - 7.13 Ensure that child proof locks (if fitted) to rear doors are in working order.